DIY Valentine hearts made from any craft supplies, for free!

 Pinned Valentine hearts on a DIY burlap bulletin board.

-Other rustic Valentine’s Day projects you may enjoy:
+Other unique rustic Valentine’s Day art projects to make:

 Learn how to make this reclaimed wood coffee heart sign from scrap wood! #valentinesday #hearts